An exciting tour of this volcanic island

 Set just off the 'toe' of Italy, Sicily boasts an enthralling combination of historic cities, alluring coastline, glorious landscapes and the wonderful remains of the ancient kingdoms that shaped the island.
 Our excursion-rich adventure is crowned with a thrilling journey to Mount Etna.

-We depart from London on our short flight to Catania Airport before transferring to our hotel in Palermo.
+We depart from London on our short flight* to Palermo Airport before transferring to our hotel in Palermo.
 We enjoy a guided tour of Palermo on Day 2 which introduces us to the main sights of the area.
-We see the busy port and attractive medieval quarter, along with the 'newer' section of the city, where much of the grand architecture dates from the 17th century.